dbarkan/drp-clusters/README.md

 * Filters input DRPs by 100% sequence and structure identity
 * Clusters input DRPs by native overlap
 * Reclusters DRPs that have the Knottin SCOP fold by equivalent disulfide bond distance
-* Reassigns longer singletons to more populated clustes
+* Reassigns longer singletons to more populated clusters
+* Reassigns shorter singletons to more populated clusters

 These steps are performed using the distance matrices created above as input.